Taking a Break at Cosmic Noon: Continuum-selected Low-mass Galaxies Require Long Burst Cycles: Data

 The reduction of the imaging for UNCOVER and MegaScience is detailed in \citet{Bezanson2024} and \citet{Suess2024}, respectively.
 The construction of the photometric catalog is described in \citet{Weaver2024}.
 The UNCOVER program also includes NIRSpec/PRISM spectroscopy selected based on the NIRCam photometry and imaging.
 The full prioritization scheme, mask design, observing, and reduction process for the UNCOVER PRISM sample is described in \citet{Price2025}, although the PRISM spectra used in this work were not included in the \citet{Price2025} release for reasons we discuss in the the following section.

-We use galaxy properties measured from SED fits to the photometry as presented in \citet{Wang2024}, which relies on the \texttt{Prospector-$\beta$} model \citep{Wang2023} and includes corrections for lensing magnification \citep{Furtak2023}.
-Specifically, values of stellar mass, star formation rate, metallicity, and attenuation for the galaxies in our sample are taken from the SED fits.
-The fits were performed with the photometric redshifts, which are in strong agreement with the spectroscopic redshifts for the majority of sources in our sample.
-Four of the galaxies have inaccurate photometric redshifts ($|z_\text{phot} - z_\text{spec}|/(1+z_\text{spec}) > 0.2$) and therefore unreliable SED fits.
-The only property we require is stellar mass, which we remeasure for these four objects by integrating rest-frame V-band magnitudes directly from the PRISM spectra, correcting for magnification, and applying a median mass-to-light ratio of $\log M_\star/M_V=0.3$, measured from the parent sample of our spectroscopic sample (i.e. all photometric sources with F200W $<27$ and $1<z_\text{phot}<3$, described further below).
+We use galaxy properties measured from SED fits to the photometry performed as presented in \citet{Wang2024}, which relies on the \texttt{Prospector-$\beta$} model \citep{Wang2023} and includes corrections for lensing magnification \citep{Furtak2023}.
+Specifically, values of stellar mass, star formation rate, metallicity, and attenuation for the galaxies in our sample are taken from the SED fits, which were performed with the spectroscopic redshifts fixed to those measured from the PRISM spectra.
+We note that the SED-fitting employs a non-parametric model for the SFHs with priors tied to the evolution of the cosmic star formation rate density.